 Is a PhD for you?

-The Grand Union DTP has also recently hosted a webinar on 31st October 2019 for anyone interested in pursuing a PhD in the Social Sciences, which included the opportunity for Q&A with DTP Director Dr David Mills.
-Please access the full presentation below, including answers to the most commonly asked questions:
+The Grand Union DTP has also recently hosted a webinar on 31st October 2019 for anyone interested in pursuing a PhD in the Social Sciences, which included the opportunity for Q&A with the DTP Director.
+Please see below to watch the webinar recording or to access the presentation for download below, including answers to the most commonly asked questions:

 Additional resources, including further advice from students themselves on deciding to pursue a PhD and working through the application process, can be located on the Open University's webiste at the following: